gem5/website/_pages/documentation/learning_gem5/part1/part1_1_building.md

     sudo apt install scons
     ```

-4. Python 3.6+
+4. Python 3.10+
     :   gem5 relies on the Python development libraries.
-To install
+On Ubuntu, install
-        these on Ubuntu use
+        the development headers for Python 3.10 or newer.
+On distributions
+        where `python3` is Python 3.10 or newer, use

     ```bash
     sudo apt install python3-dev